arduino/arduino-pro-content/content/tutorials/portenta-h7/ec-ard-3wirevalve/content.md

 #include <Arduino_EdgeControl.h>
 ```

-inside the `void setup()` , start the serial communication and  EdgeControl.begin()->Starts power initialization of the board.
-Pin configuration.
-Disabling all power switches.
+inside the `void setup()` , after enabeling the serial communication, run the initialization routine  `EdgeControl.begin()` .
+This routine is in charge to enable the default power areas of the board.
+Then use `Latching.begin()` to configure the expander pins as outputs.
-Latching.begin() -> configure expander pins as outputs.Inside .
-Begin ( Start the edge control board  , Power.begin )

 ```cpp
 void setup()